Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 With the advent of the internet, scammers and fraudsters of all sorts have evolved their game plans with a plethora of new techniques designed to extort money out of unwitting victims.
 However, one tried and true tactic has remained consistent across decades, even centuries of fraud: dumpster diving.

-As the saying goes: “one man’s trash is another man’s treasure” and this applies even for those with impure intentions.
+As the saying goes: “One man’s trash is another man’s treasure” and this applies even to those with impure intentions.
 All of that junk mail and documentation is a burden on you, but a boon to anyone who happens to go through your trash and take it.

 This type of information gathering is a dirty business but it doesn’t stop those trying to make a quick buck, and is more common in places where people have access to many peoples’ trash at once with relative impunity, meaning for the most part your worries are going to be rooted in city living, particularly in apartments with dumpsters anyone can gain access to or public access dumps and recycling centers.